How Much Do Surrogates Make in New Mexico?

 • And more

-If you want to learn more about what you can expect from your surrogate compensation package in New Mexico, speak with a surrogacy specialist today.
+Wondering what you can expect from your surrogate compensation package in New Mexico?
+Speak with a surrogacy specialist today.

 How to Become One of the Highest-Paid Surrogates in New Mexico

 Becoming a surrogate means becoming a hero for a hopeful couple or individual wanting to grow their family.
-You deserve to be one of the highest-paid surrogates.
-By making as much surrogate compensation as you can, you can:
+You deserve to be one of the highest-paid surrogates, but not all agencies offer the same benefits.
+Many agencies have one-size-fits-all compensation packages that don't reflect your unique situation and value.

 • Start a college fund for your child